CSCfi/csc-user-guide/docs/computing/available-systems.md

 ## LUMI

 LUMI is one of the three European pre-exascale supercomputers.
 It's an HPE Cray EX supercomputer consisting of several partitions targeted for different use cases.
 The largest partition of the system is the "LUMI-G" partition consisting of GPU accelerated nodes using a future-generation AMD Instinct GPUs.
 In addition to this, there is a smaller CPU-only partition, "LUMI-C" that features AMD EPYC "Milan" CPUs and an auxiliary partition for data analytics with large memory nodes and some GPUs for data visualization.
-Besides partitions dedicated to computation, LUMI also offer several storage partitions for a total of 117 PB of storage space.
+Besides partitions dedicated to computation, LUMI also offers several storage partitions for a total of 117 PB of storage space.

 [A more technical description about LUMI](https://docs.lumi-supercomputer.eu/generic/overview/).